 Men’s emotions (aggressive behaviour) and emotional needs (sex) are easy for a woman to understand.
 Men are much less aware of women’s emotional needs.
 Women’s reward is caring for those they love.
 Sex provides a woman with a means of rewarding a man.
 Women use the conscious sexual behaviours of being willing to provide male turn-ons by the way they present themselves, by what they say and how they behave.

 The evidence for female responsiveness comes, not from one woman’s orgasm claims, but from the behaviour of women in the general population.
 For example, some women claim to be aroused by porn but they never refer to explicit turn-ons.
-Any visual portrayals of genitals are censored in every society because all women (at some level) are disgusted by the erotic stimuli that men enjoy.
-But if women were aroused by porn then they would also generate demand for male strip-bars and male lap-dancing bars.
+If women were aroused by porn then they would also generate demand for male strip-bars and male lap-dancing bars.
 They would heckle and cat-call men in the street.
 Women don’t do this because men are much more willing.
 It is men who need to chase women.

 Girls do not discuss sexual activities as freely or as frequently as boys do.
 (Alfred Kinsey 1953)